 Many dogs have a sweet tooth just like we do, and while sugar for dogs is not good for you, it can be even worse for your furry friend.
 Granulated sugar for example is not toxic to dogs, but over time, feeding your dog sugary treats can result in obesity that can shorten their lifespan and cause multiple secondary diagnoses, including diabetes in the long run.

 Avoid giving your dog any types of sugar or sugary treats of yours, but also check your dog treats for any amount of sugar and its many monikers: caramel, glucose, fructose, brown rice syrup, barley malt syrup, corn syrup, cane juice, beet sugar, sorghum, and more.
 No matter if your dog eats brown sugar, white sugar, or something similar, it can inevitably cause issues.

 Feeding your dog a dog treat doesn't have to be rocket science.
 Avoid these dangerous foods and feed your dog a variety of healthy, less processed, whole food alternatives.
 This way, you avoid symptoms like vomiting and diarrhea, heart diseases, weight gain, and other life-threatening illnesses.

-Whole foods such as carrots, apples, broccoli, blueberries, pumpkin, banana, and many more are safe to share with your dog in moderation and are readily available in a variety of dog food.
+Whole foods such as carrots, apples, broccoli, blueberries, pumpkin, banana, coconut and many more are safe to share with your dog in moderation and are readily available in a variety of dog food.